rayheberer/rayheberer.ai/content/blog/iXperience.md

 So, not only did I learn to value others, but I also learned to respect and receive mentorship from them.
 Currently, I'm in the [Applied AI](http://ixperience.co.za/courses/applied-ai) course being taught by an industry expert, Raymond Ellis.
 Unlike with Andrew, the two of us do not have a common background in physics that makes communication inherently easy.
 If I had come into the course with a more closed mind, I probably would have found it hard to learn from Raymond.
 Thanks to the transformative experience of my first month, I have found Raymond to be a valuable source of knowledge, even if the two of us tend to say the same things in different ways from time to time.

 ### Taking Ownership of My Learning

 ![](/img/iX.jpg)
+*Workshop 17, where classes take place, is a highly open and innovative environment*

 This point is a little bit of a departure from the previous two, which focused more on my own deficiencies and how being forced to adapt was a good thing.
 In fact, taking ownership of my learning is something I have always done, and can probably be considered a strength.